Sanglorian/orcus/Orcus Player Options - current.md

 For each magical thing in range:

-* If its level is your level -5 or less, you automatically learn its power source and location.
+* If its level is your level -5 or less, you automatically learn its tradition and location.
-* If its level is greater than your level -5, make an Arcana check (hard DC) to learn its power source and location.
+* If its level is greater than your level -5, make an Arcana check (hard DC) to learn its tradition and location.

 ## Athletics (Str, Armor Check Penalty)
 Athletics covers difficult situations you encounter while climbing, jumping, or swimming.
 Examples include the following activities: